 Another dripping water filter capable of holding a little more water at a time – 2 ¾ gallons.

 With the new ProOne G 2.0.7″ filters you can remove more fluoride and impurities than ever before.

-The best filters last longer and only need to be changed once every 12 months.
+The best filters last longer and you only need to change them once every 12 months.

 It is a very easy-to-use device that you can install and set up in minutes.
 The best part is that it is easy to transport.
 You can move to the sink without calling a plumber.